What is SDX?

 Action Lab is a social enterprise of Skills Society, one of the largest disability service organizations in Edmonton, Alberta.
 It is designed for hosting inspiring events, group collaboration, strategy sessions, and social innovation.
 The Action Lab experience promotes creative problem solving, offers tools to help tap into collective wisdom, and helps people prototype solutions to challenges they are working on.

 Based in the Department of Energy, Alberta CoLab was founded in 2014 as a cross-ministry hub for systemic design and strategic foresight within the Government of Alberta.
 It supports work on many of the government’s most complex strategy and policy challenges, providing a new way to have strategic conversations, include citizens in problem framing, and co-design actionable strategies.
 It builds government capacity in systemic design and foresight through communities of practice, training, and workshops.
-In 2015, CoLab organized and hosted the international Relating Systems Thinking and Design Symposium.

 Interested in learning more about systemic design?
 Here are some resources we like to get you started.